javiervales/mt-simulated-annealing/README.md

 };
 ```

 Each of these functions must be user-provided, according to the optimization problem to solve.
-Please see below for function definitions.
+All arguments passed as <b>void</b> are actually <b>tsolution</b>, and must be casted as such into functions' implementation.
+Please see below for function definitions and examples.

 Besides, the annealing function returns a structure: